PostHog/posthog.com/contents/handbook/people/spending-money.md

 * IDEs range widely in cost.
 Best in class IDE suites can cost up to $700, which is a bad value proposition for most engineers.
 However, we are happy to revisit this policy if you have very specific needs.
 * Before then, if you wish to spend up to $200 on an IDE, that is fine.
 Visual Studio, VIM and PyCharm are the most popular within our team.

-### Open-source sponsorship
+### Open-source sponsorship for individuals

 The PostHog platform wouldn't be possible without open-source software.
 We are standing on the shoulders of giants.
 As such, we feel it's important to support the software we benefit from through open-source sponsorship.

+If you believe an open-source project is fundamentally important to the success of PostHog then we should set up a recurring sponsorship.
+In this case, see the [open-source sponsorship Marketing initiative](/handbook/growth/marketing/open-source-sponsorship).

-To enable our team to do this we use [Open Collective](https://opencollective.com/) and have a budget of $100/month that can be contributed per team member.
+To enable individuals to support projects on an ad-hoc basis, we use [Open Collective](https://opencollective.com/) and have a $100/month budget per team member.

 To get setup with Open Collective get in touch with [Phil](/handbook/company/team#phil-leggetter-developer-relations) who will add you to the [PostHog Open Collective team](https://opencollective.com/posthog).
 From there, you'll be able to make "contributions" (sponsor a project) as the PostHog organization via Open Collective.
 For more information see the [Open Collective payments documentation](https://docs.opencollective.com/help/financial-contributors/payments).

-_If you find a project that only supports [GitHub Sponsors](https://github.com/sponsors), please ask [Phil](/handbook/company/team#phil-leggetter-developer-relations) to setup the sponsorship._
+_If you find a project that only supports [GitHub Sponsors](https://github.com/sponsors), please ask [Phil](/handbook/company/team#phil-leggetter-developer-relations) to set up the sponsorship._

 ## Work space